Our new AV-Playback V2 far exceeds its comparably priced competition in capability, flexibility and in performance.

 2) Timeline: This provides you with an interactive graphical representation of the base element as well as its associated layer elements.
 Here you can easily make adjustments to an element’s punch in and out points, set the starting point for when a layer will appear on screen, and in the case of using a video clip as an additional layer, and you wish it to loop for a set amount of time, simply set the element to loop and then drag the right edge of the elements icon out to the time point in which you would like it to end.

 Another useful tool provided by the timeline are insertable Tag markers.
 You can insert as many as you like and can be easily dragged any point within the timeline.
-Once placed you can option to view running countdown times between each marker.
-You can even right click on each of them and add note text which will automatically popup when the hovering the cursor above them.
+Once placed you can opt to view running countdown times between each marker.
+You can even right click on each of them and add note text which will automatically pop up when the hovering the cursor above them.

 3) Preview Transport Control: Here you control transport functions, audio gain and output assignments for any media that currently resides in the preview slot.
 You also have the option to override what is outlined in the timeline section, So let’s say you need to do some last minute tweaks to a clip before it is taken to program but you currently have media playing out to the house, When the override is enabled the timeline control will now reflect your preview material, allowing to make the necessary changes and once